-"Then Miriam the prophetess, the sister of Aaron, took the timbrel in her hand; and all the women went out after her with timbrels and with dances.
-And Miriam answered them: 'Sing to the Lord, for He has triumphed gloriously!
-The horse and its rider He has thrown into the sea!' " (Exodus 15:20 - 21)
+And Miriam the prophetess, the sister of Aaron, took a drum in her hand.
+And all the women went out after her with drums and with dances.
+And Miriam answered them, "Sing to the Lord, for He has triumphed gloriously.
+The horse and his rider He has flung into the sea" (Exodus 15:20 - 21).

-Observing the annual feast days of worship
+Observing annual feast days

 Cheerful help to others